10 Years Building Web Apps

 - Keep code small and simple; avoid reinventing wheels.

-- Prefer monoliths on Next.js.
+- Prefer monoliths with a modern framework.

-- Keep infra simple: Vercel/Railway.
+- Keep infra simple: managed hosting.

 - Prefer readable over clever code.